BoredVoidAter/HamsterHeist/README.md

     ```bash
     npm start
     ```
-    This command executes the `start` script defined in `package.json`, which typically runs the Node.js backend server.
+    This command executes the `start` script defined in `package.json`, which runs the Node.js backend server.
 You should see output in your console indicating that the server has started and is listening on a specific port.

 2.  **Open in your browser**:
     Once the server is running, open your web browser and navigate to: